roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/upgrading-firmware.md

 3. Press the reset button on the RAK4600 and wait for a couple of seconds.
 Look for a BLE Device named "RUI-..." in the scan list of the app.
 Connect to this device and click "**Nordic UART Service**"

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: This will be only visible for 60 seconds.
+ This will be only visible for 60 seconds.
 More information about Bluetooth Connection Guide can be found here in [here](bluetooth-connection-modes)
 :::

 <rk-img